savagej/savagej.github.io/_posts/2023-09-08-genai-in-production.markdown

 – Training
-▪ Requires: Labeled examples (data) and evaluation metrics ▪ Nice to have: OS foundation model, self-hosting
+▪ Requires: Labeled examples (data) and evaluation metrics ▪ Nice to have: OS foundation model, self-hosting “unlocking the capabilities that the pretrained model already has but are hard for users to access via prompting alone”
 #### Cost & Latency
 ▪ Anecdotally cost and latency of OpenAI APIs too high for production applications, particularly for high-volume automated tasks